IU-PR/Capstone_project/content/docs/CourseDescription/WeeklyTasks/Week_1.md

 Ensure the drawings are clear, labeled, and easily understandable by both technical and non-technical stakeholders.

 - Tech Stack:
 Specify the technologies, frameworks, and programming languages you plan to utilize in your project.
+This can be preliminary, but it is important for us to see that you have a tentative plan.
 Justify your tech stack choices based on their suitability for the project requirements and team expertise.
 Consider scalability, performance, security, and ease of development when selecting your tech stack.

-- Anticipating Future Problems:
-Foresee potential challenges and obstacles that may arise during the project development and deployment phases.
-Identify risks related to technical complexities, resource limitations, time constraints, or external dependencies.
-Propose mitigation strategies or alternative approaches to address these anticipated problems.

-- Elaborate Explanations:
-Provide detailed descriptions of critical components, algorithms, or methodologies employed in your project.
-Explain the core functionalities and how they contribute to achieving the project goals.
-Highlight any innovative or unique aspects of your solution that differentiate it from existing alternatives.

-**[Your vision for the project here]**
+---
+Your reports are crucial for us to understand what your project is about.
+Please, follow the reporting guidelines from github.
+Do not hesitate to add more points if you think it's needed. ß